anytizer/todos.cs/readme.md

 ## Status

- - Unfinished
+ - Unfinished, work in progress
+ - Functional release as is
- - Do not contact me back for a support.
+ - Do not contact me back for a support